syncfusion-content/blazor-docs/blazor/gantt-chart/virtual.md

 ---
 layout: post
-title: Virtual in Blazor Gantt Chart Component | Syncfusion
+title: Virtualization in Blazor Gantt Chart Component | Syncfusion
-description: Learn about Virtual in Blazor Gantt Chart component of Syncfusion, and more details.
+description: Learn here all about Virtualization in Syncfusion Blazor Gantt Chart component and more.
 platform: Blazor
 control: Gantt Chart
 documentation: ug
 ---

-# Virtualization
+# Virtualization in Blazor Gantt Chart Component

 Gantt Chart allows you to load a large amount of data without performance degradation.